The Department of Recreation and Leisure Studies is a division of the Faculty of Applied Health Sciences

 "Little needs to be said by way of commentary on the data, except to note that the University of Waterloo is the top ranking department of leisure studies in North America," noted University of Alberta scholar, Ed Jackson, author of the study published in Leisure Sciences."

 Nearly a decade later, a follow-up study concurred.
-Walker & Fenton, also of the University of Alberta, wrote that, "The University of Waterloo maintained its number one ranking in North America."
+Walker & Fenton, also of the University of Alberta, wrote in the Journal of Leisure Research that, "The University of Waterloo maintained its number one ranking in North America."

 More recently, Waterloo placed first in Canada for Hospitality and Leisure Management by the renowned QS (Quacquarelli Symonds) World University Subject ranking in 2017 and 2018, the two years for which this subject area was assessed.
 Waterloo also placed first in Canada for Tourism and Hospitality Management by the Shanghai Academic Ranking of World Universities in 2017.